rjshade/robbieandkai.com/accommodation/index.md

 Please contact the hotel directly to book a room.
 They have single rooms, twin rooms, double rooms, and can accommodate groups of 3 or 4 who are willing to share a room (e.g. a family room can be converted into four single beds).

+As there are only 21 rooms available, priorities will be given to guests who are planning to lodge on both Friday and Saturday nights.

 Remember to mention that you will be attending our wedding when making a booking as we have arranged a deal with the hotel:

 Website: [Coul House Hotel](http://www.coulhousehotel.com/index.asp)